Our first trip to Mérida, Part 3

 My goal was to park as close to Plaza Grande as I could and then we would explore from there.
 We passed Plaza Grande between Calles 63 and 61.
 Past 59 and 57.
 I was driving slow and my head was on a swivel trying to find either a side street to turn down or a parking lot.
 The streets in the Centro are almost all one ways, so we had to be in the proper lane if we were going to hit either a different street or a parking lot.

-"We're getting too far away," I thought to myself.
 I let Angie think I knew exactly where I was going.
 In reality, I had no clue!
+"We're getting too far away," I panicked to myself.
 Even though I had tried Googling parking lots before we left Casa Sisal, I was still unaware of where they might be.